Understanding measles

 How measles spreads

 Measles is very contagious and spreads easily.
 When an infected person breathes, coughs, or sneezes, the virus spreads through the air.
 The measles virus can survive in small droplets in the air for several hours.
 You can become infected when you breathe in these droplets or touch objects contaminated with the virus.
 The airborne spread of the measles virus makes the disease very contagious.
-Sharing food, drinks or cigarettes, or kissing someone who has the virus can also put you at risk.
+Sharing food, drinks or products that produce smoke (for example, cigarettes) or vapours (for example, e-cigarettes), or kissing someone who has the virus can also put you at risk.

 Symptoms of measles